28 May Summer Lawn Maintenance Tips

-With rising outdoor temperatures comes rising soil temperatures and changing soil conditions.
-Your grass needs different nutrients at this time than it needs in the spring or fall.
+With rising outdoor temperatures comes increased soil temperatures and changing soil conditions.
+Your grass needs different nutrients at this time compared to what it needed in the spring or fall.
 The lawn will more than likely endure some form of stress from the summer heat.
 It’s important to feed the grass with the appropriate amount of nutrients to help out with this stressful period.

 The LawnifiTM Summer Fertilizer Box is a liquid fertilizer program designed to give lawns the nutrients they need to survive and flourish during the hot summer months.
 With one bottle of Maintain and two bottles of Recover, the Summer Fertilizer Box’s application schedule will give your lawn nutrition all summer long.
 Maintain’s 16-0-4 formulation works to fortify your lawn with potassium, amino acids and carbon.
 Recover’s 13-0-0 formulation was created to provide the optimal balance of nutrients to lawns as temperatures start to rise.
 In addition to nitrogen, Recover delivers critical micronutrients like soluble manganese, iron, sulfur and carbon, which help your lawn get through the dog days of summer.
 Each bottle of Lawnifi easily hooks right up to the end of your garden hose for an even spray application.

 With warmer temperatures and more sunlight, it can become tempting to water your lawn more often to make sure it’s hydrated.
-This is not recommended.
+This is not always recommended as waterlogged soils in warm climates are ideal environments for disease outbreaks.
 Despite the hot temperatures that occur during the summer, the lawn should only need about one inch of water on a weekly basis including rainfall.
-Water less frequently for longer periods of time in the early mornings.
+This is best accomplished with one or two waterings a week.
+Water in the early mornings for longer periods of time, less frequently and take any rainfall into consideration.
+Watering your lawn in the early morning decreases the dew period.
+As a result, this also decreases the amount of time the grass blades are wet, which is a helpful disease management practice.
 If you aren’t sure how to measure one inch of water, consider conducting an easy irrigation audit.
 If the lawn seems to become too warm or starts accumulating scorched, brown spots, consider adding a layer of top dressing to keep it shaded and cool.
 Read more about this in How to Top Dress Your Lawn with Compost.

 Summer Weed Control

 It is advised that you don’t make applications of any herbicides at this time as summer is the worst time for herbicide applications on both warm and cool season grasses.
 When temperatures reach or exceed 85 degrees Fahrenheit, herbicides will damage your grass.
-It is best to wait until it gets cooler and apply a post-emergent herbicide to any weeds that are currently in your yard.
+It’s best to wait until it gets cooler before applying a post-emergent herbicide to any weeds in your yard.
 In the future, apply a pre-emergent herbicide in the spring to reduce summer weeds and be sure to apply a pre-emergent herbicide in the fall to keep fall and winter weeds out.
 Learn more about the timing for herbicide applications in The Best and Worst Times for Herbicide Applications.

-An approach you can take for weed control, however, is to hand-pull or dig up the weeds.
+Another approach to summer weed control, however, is to hand-pull or dig up the weeds.
 You can also spot-treat them with a non-selective herbicide like glyphosate or other non-selective alternatives.
-A selective herbicide, as its name suggests, will kill off certain types of weeds whereas a non-selective herbicide will kill any plant in comes in contact with, including your grass—so be careful.
+Be careful though—non-selective herbicides will kill any plant it comes in contact with whereas a selective herbicide, as its name suggests, will kill off certain types of weeds it’s labeled to treat.
+Glyphosate and other non-selective herbicides will kill any vegetation it comes in contact with…this includes your grass.

 A few common weeds you might see during the summer are knotweed, spurge, lespedeza, crabgrass, goosegrass, dallisgrass, nutsedge and sandbur depending on your grass type.
-If temperatures are below 85 degrees, it is safe to apply post-emergent herbicide for any summer annual and perennial weeds.
-Be sure to read the label thoroughly before application.
+If temperatures are below 85 degrees, it is safe to apply post-emergent herbicides for any summer annual and perennial weeds.
+However, we suggest waiting until it gets closer to the fall season.
+If temperatures are low one day and exceed 85 degrees in the following days, the grass is still vulnerable to damage from the herbicide.
+Be sure to read herbicide labels thoroughly before application.

 Pictured above from left to right: Knotweed, spurge, lespedeza and crabgrass.